brunoyin/folaris/README.md

 * Folaris web app has an embedded Powershell that execute Powershell cmdlets as well as shell commands available on the hosting server
 * Powershell output is a dotnet object or PSDataCollection<PSObject> and Folaris serialize it and send it to client, the client uses the same to deserialize.

-### Warning: Folaris is not safe, accidental unsafe or malicious commands
+### Warning: Folaris is not safe

-* This is a proof of concept.
-The code here can be used as a backdoor which is clearly not my intention.
+* This is a proof of concept
+* It execute any commands without authentication
 * Run it in Docker with read-only volume mounting option

 ### Build/Publish as platform dependent to be used with a dotnet runtime Docker image